Review Panel Appeals

 Appeal to Divisional Court

-Any Party to an Appeal before the Review Panel may choose to appeal the decision of the Review Panel by filing an appeal with the Ontario Superior Court (Divisional Court).
-For more information on how to file a Notice of Appeal with the Divisional Court, please visit the Ontario Superior Court of Justice website.
+Any Party to an Appeal before the Review Panel may appeal the Panel's decision by filing an appeal with the Ontario Superior Court (Divisional Court).
+For more information on how to do this, visit the Ontario Superior Court of Justice website.